dotnet/docs/includes/core-changes/corefx/openssl-dependencies-macos.md

 - The .NET Core 3.0 and later version runtimes use OpenSSL 1.1.x, if available, and fall back to OpenSSL 1.0.x only if there's no 1.1.x version available.

   For callers that use the OpenSSL interop types with custom P/Invokes, follow the guidance in the <xref:System.Security.Cryptography.SafeEvpPKeyHandle.OpenSslVersion?displayProperty=nameWithType> remarks.
+Your app may crash if you don't check the <xref:System.Security.Cryptography.SafeEvpPKeyHandle.OpenSslVersion> value.

 - The .NET Core 2.1 runtime uses OpenSSL 1.0.x, if available, and falls back to OpenSSL 1.1.x if there's no 1.0.x version available.